Nemanthkumar/A-deep-learning-approach-for-the-complex-D-bar-algorithm-for-the-electrical-impedance-tomography/README.md

 so we seperate the target for the ideal data, dbar and the neural network reconstructed data as well. we find the amplitude response, ringing for both the real and imaginary reconstructed images.

+I was quite confused with the evaluation technique and I don't know how to compare with the ideal image.
+So, in the file most_final.ipynb, I found the absolute mean between the ideal data amplitude response and ringing and in the finalest, I have done the division of the reconstructed data with the original data.

 Noise data analysis:

 We collect the data by infusing noise at different levels from 200 db and we see how the reconstruction occurs visually in both d-bar and the neural network reconstruction.